Here are the times Democrats have conceded a presidential election with grace and dignity:

 Both were immediately attacked by their fellow Democrats and forced to retract their statements.
 Gore’s deputy campaign manager, Mark Fabiani, for example, told The New York Times that Rendell “seems to be more interested in getting his mug on TV than in loyalty.”

-The next day, Gore conceded, telling his supporters he had “congratulated him on becoming the 43rd president of the United States,” adding, “while I strongly disagree with the court’s decision, I accept it.”
+The next day, Gore conceded, telling his supporters he had “congratulated him on becoming the 43rd president of the United States” — “becoming” not “winning.”
+He added, “while I strongly disagree with the court’s decision, I accept it.”

 But that still wasn’t the end of it!
 Weeks later, the Congressional Black Caucus tried to prevent congressional certification of the Electoral College for Bush, raising objection after objection on the House floor.

-And yet, to this day, Democrats claim Bush was “selected, not elected,” as put by Hillary Clinton.
+And yet, to this day, Democrats claim Bush was “selected, not elected,” as put by Hillary Clinton, over and over and over again.

 Hillary was still harping on Bush’s stolen election when she ran for president in the 2008 cycle.
-At a 2007 primary presidential debate, she delighted the Democratic audience by remarking, “Well, I think it is a problem that Bush was elected in 2000.
-(APPLAUSE) I actually thought somebody else was elected in that election, but … (WILD APPLAUSE).”
+At a 2007 primary presidential debate, she said, “Well, I think it is a problem that Bush was elected in 2000.
+I actually thought somebody else was elected in that election, but … (WILD APPLAUSE).”

 In 2006, Michael Kinsley claimed in The New York Times that the 2000 election was “actually stolen.”